ferpart/ap-labs/labs/lab4.1/README.md

 Lab 4.1 - Mutexes and Conditional Variables
 ===========================================

+For this assignment we were required to fig several bugs in the lab 4.1 copied from [here](https://github.com/CodersSquad/ap-labs/tree/master/labs/lab4.1 "CodersSquad Lab 4.1")

 Mutexes
 -------
 1. Review, compile and run the `dotprod_serial.c` program.
 As its name implies, it is serial - no threads are created.